Ruchita-Raghu/ruchita-raghu-portfolio/EcoProducts, Inc OLTP & OLAP/Database Management ReadMe.md

 ## PART 3 - OLAP IN MICROSOFT SQL SERVER, VISUAL STUDIO, POWER BI
 #### PHASE 1 - SOLUTION DOCUMENTATION
 <p> Created documentation and Visual Studio solution to transition from OLTP to OLAP.
-OLAP stands for.....
-Created the object worksheet, star schema etc. </p>
+OLAP stands for Online Analytical Processing, a system for performing multi-dimensional analysis for larger volumes of data.
+This part of the project focuses on preparing for data warehouses/data marts. </p>
-<p> Download the Solution Development Plan, Object Worksheet, STAR Schema files </p>
+<p> To transition from databases used on a daily basis to a data mart which analyzes data from time-to-time, considering historical data.
+Find below the Solution Development Plan, Object Worksheet, STAR Schema files </p>

 <a href='https://github.com/Ruchita-Raghu/ruchita-raghu-portfolio/raw/main/EcoProducts%2C%20Inc%20OLTP%20%26%20OLAP/Ruchita%20-%20EcoProducts%20Solution%20Documentation.zip'><img src="https://user-images.githubusercontent.com/116829793/227308292-4ad677d9-9bed-4fb1-9a45-8c7dd7f16605.png" width=350 /> </a>

-<p> The Datamart was created for....</p>
+<p> The Data Mart was created for the sales data of the company.
+The information package for the Data Mart is shown below.
+It basically "combines" the data from different tables into few dimensions.
+We are trying to analyze sales through price, quantity, and revenue. </p>

 <img src="https://user-images.githubusercontent.com/116829793/202945019-87dc289e-994c-4c61-8650-ab2d1256d79d.png">

-#### PHASE 2 - DM BUILD SCRIPT
+#### PHASE 2 - BUILD DATA MART SCRIPT
-<p> Based on business requirements laid out above, created the datamart build script by denormalizing all data tables in the database. </p>
+<p> Based on business requirements laid out above, created the Data Mart build script by denormalizing all data tables in the database.
+SQL was used for this script.</p>

 <a href='https://github.com/Ruchita-Raghu/ruchita-raghu-portfolio/blob/main/EcoProducts%2C%20Inc%20OLTP%20%26%20OLAP/Ruchita%20-%20BuildEcoProductsDM.sql'><img src="https://user-images.githubusercontent.com/116829793/227309145-0bc0b2d5-1ca5-47c4-aafb-44b8b5072116.png" width=350 /> </a>